-Statement of directors' responsibilities for the financial statements in preparing the financial statements, the directors are responsible for:
+Statement of directors' responsibilities for the financial statements

 The directors are required by the Maltese Companies Act (Cap.
 386) to prepare financial statements which give a true and fair view of the state of affairs of the Company as at the end of each reporting period and of the profit or loss for that period.